-Eight Reasons Why the Death of an Elderly Loved One is Difficult
+Eight Reasons Why the Death of an Older Loved One is Difficult

 1. People minimize your loss